 3. Make subject lines Intriguing

-Holidays are all about enhancing sales that engages customers.
+Holidays are all about enhancing sales that engage customers.
 In order to stand out in the crowded inbox of your customers make sure that your subject line is intriguing that they will have the reason to open your email first.
 Make the subject line useful, memorable and specific with a sense of urgency to drive engagement.
 Emojis also helps with the open rate.

 Subject line entices people to open an email through tactics like rhetorical questions, pressing commands, or friendly suggestions.
-These are few examples.
+These are a few examples.

 "Could this be possible?"